caneveryoneusetemp/caneveryoneuse_tool/src/json/README.md

 ## How to add a new component library
 - Create a directory with the name of the component library
 - Copy the `template.json` into that directory and rename it to match the name of the component library.
-- Fill in the test results (e.g. from [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview) tests), errors and any other useful data.
+- Fill in the test results (e.g. from [Axe DevTools](https://www.deque.com/axe/devtools/) tests), errors and any other useful data.

+## What is the difference between errors and requirements
+- Let's look at missing labels in a component as an example.
+If the component doesn't support a label for some reason it's an error, but if the component supports labels and the developer needs to remember to add them it's a requirement.
+Having this distinction helps the tool present actual issues vs. concepts that developers need to pay attention to.